Treating TMJ Disorders

 Full Mouth Rehabilitation

 For patients requiring deeper care, full mouth rehabilitation can eliminate TMJ symptoms.
 With full mouth rehabilitation at Houston Dentists at Post Oak, crowns are used to complete and correct the smile.
 Crowns can be used to correct one, several, or many teeth.
 Dental crowns for TMJ full mouth rehabilitation procedures are created offsite at a dental lab, using high-quality porcelain, for a natural look and feel.
 TMJ full mouth rehabilitation may include other dental procedures depending on the patient.
-To find out more about TMJ relief, call Houston Dentists at Post Oak for your free TMJ examination today.
+To find out more about TMJ relief, call Houston Dentists at Post Oak for your TMJ examination today.

 TMJ Relief in Houston